-We see a trend right here. it appears that at the end of 2010 there was a change in policy to have the blurb length shortened from 150 characters to 135 characters.
+We see a trend right here. it appears that at the end of 2010 there was a policy change to have the blurb length shortened from 150 characters to 135 characters.

 ## # A tibble: 1 x 1 ## `max(created_at)` ## <date> ## 1 2010-10-20

-We can’t tell for sure if the change happened at 2010-10-20, but that is the last day a campaign was launched with more then 135 characters.
+We can’t tell for sure if the change happened in 2010-10-20, but that is the last day a campaign was launched with more than 135 characters.